 Impact?
-Explanation Mitigation Measures

-The Oplifernia legislature record Operate

-D. LESS THAN SIGNIFICANT IMPACT Rill (SB) 375 to connect regional

-transportation planning to land use

-decisions made at a local level.
-SB 375

-requires the metropolitan planning

-organizations to prepare a Sustainable

-Communities Strategy (SCS) in their

-regional transportation plans to achieve

-the per capita GHG reduction targets.
-For

-the SCAG region, the SCS is contained in

-the 2012-2035 Regional Transportation

-Plan/Sustainable Communities Strategy

-focuses the majority of new housing and

-iob growth in high-quality transit areas

-and other opportunity areas on existing

-main streets, in downtowns, and

-commercial corridors, resulting in an

-improved jobs-housing balance and more

-opportunity for transit-oriented

-development.
-In addition, SB 743,

-adopted September 27, 2013,

-planning decisions and investments that

-reduce vehicle miles traveled that

-contribute to GHG emissions, as required

-by AB 32.
-The project is the infill

-development of 51 small lot units in an

-already built-out environment.
-It would not

-interfere with SCAG's ability to implement

-the regional strategies outlined in the

-2012-2035 RTP/SCS.
-Impacts will be

-v

-a.
-A significant impact would occur if the

-significant hazard to the public or the

-environment through the routine

-transport, use, or disposal of hazardous

-materials.
-Construction of the proposed

-project would involve the temporary use

-of potentially hazardous materials,

-including vehicle fuels, oils, and

-transmission fluids.
-Operation of the

-project would involve the limited use and

-substances typical of those used in

-residential developments including

-lubricants, paints, solvents, custodial

-products (e.g., cleaning supplies),

-pesticides and other landscaping

-supplies, and vehicle fuels, oils, and

-transmission fluids.
-No industrial uses or

-activities are proposed that would result in

-the use or discharge of unregulated

-mazaruous matemais and/or substances,
+Explanation Mitigation Measures b.
+LESS THAN SIGNIFICANT IMPACT The California legislature passed Senate Bill (SB) 375 to connect regional transportation planning to land use decisions made at a local level.
+SB 375 requires the metropolitan planning organizations to prepare a Sustainable Communities Strategy (SCS) in their regional transportation plans to achieve the per capita GHG reduction targets.
+For the SCAG region, the SCS is contained in the 2012-2035 Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS).
+The 2012-2035 RTP/SCS focuses the majority of new housing and job growth in high-quality transit areas and other opportunity areas on existing main streets, in downtowns, and commercial corridors, resulting in an improved jobs-housing balance and more opportunity for transit-oriented development.
+In addition, SB 743, adopted September 27, 2013, encourages land use and transportation planning decisions and investments that reduce vehicle miles traveled that contribute to GHG emissions, as required by AB 32.
+The project is the infill development of 51 small lot units in an already built-out environment.
+It would not interfere with SCAG's ability to implement the regional strategies outlined in the 2012-2035 RTP/SCS.
+Impacts will be HAZARDS AND HAZARDOUS MATE less than significant.
+NO IMPACT A significant impact would occur if the proposed project would create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials.
+Construction of the proposed project would involve the temporary use of potentially hazardous materials, including vehicle fuels, oils, and transmission fluids.
+Operation of the project would involve the limited use and storage of common hazardous substances typical of those used in residential developments, including lubricants, paints, solvents, custodial products (e.g., cleaning supplies), pesticides and other landscaping supplies, and vehicle fuels, oils, and transmission fluids.
+No industrial uses or activities are proposed that would result in the use or discharge of unregulated hazardous materials and/or substances,